gusalbukrk/xlorem/packages/tokenize-words/README.md

 # tokenize-words

-Break down string into array of words.
+Break down text into array of words.

 ## Basic Usage